 We all know intuitively that outside playtime for children is good for them, and research supports that.
 Yet giving our kids that free time outside in nature can feel harder than it was for our parents and grandparents.

 Here are some simple ways to have fun outside, even when it’s cold:

 Before you head out, talk about the weather and how to dress for it: “today is cold so we need a coat and gloves” or “today is sunny so we should wear hats to protect our faces.”

 In any conditions other than snow or rain, you can paint pavement with a tub of water and a brush.

 Chalk also works in almost any weather.
 Draw a line on the pavement and have your toddler follow simple directions like walking along it or standing at the end/middle/beginning of the line.
 You can also draw several lines and count out loud.

 Water the plants

 Have your toddler water plants outside.
 If you have access to a garden, they will love digging, picking, planting, and even weeding!

 Bring a container and go on a treasure hunt for leaves, rocks, pinecones, grass, sticks, and flowers.

-Your toddler may not be ready to balance on their own, but they will love it when you help them balance on a curb or a rock.
+Your toddler may not be ready to balance on their own, but they will love balancing on a curb or a rock with your help.